-- The terms of reference of the report - The complainant's account of the incident/s and the effects - A response from the person identified by the complainant - Evidence from staff in the same work area or any other relevant areas where incidents of harassment or bullying may have occurred - A conclusion as to whether or not there is a case to answer in respect of the allegations made and whether the matter should be referred to a disciplinary hearing.
+- the terms of reference of the report; - the complainant's account of the incident/s and the effects; - a response from the person identified by the complainant; - evidence from staff in the same work area or any other relevant areas where incidents of harassment or bullying may have occurred; - a conclusion as to whether or not there is a case to answer in respect of the allegations made and whether the matter should be referred to a disciplinary hearing.

 The report should identify whether it appears that the complainant has suffered any detriment e.g. deterioration of work performance or health, lack of career development, denial of opportunities, etc. The investigating officer may also choose to make recommendations as to how the matter may be resolved.

-At the end of the investigation, the investigating officer will submit a report to a nominated trustee to consider the complaint.
-Within 10 working days, the nominated trustee will write to you to invite you to a formal meeting to discuss the complaint.
-The nominated trustee may be accompanied by another staff member, trustee or an HR Adviser.
+At the end of the investigation, the investigating officer will submit a report to a nominated governor to consider the complaint, and that person will write to you within 10 working days to invite you to a formal meeting to discuss the complaint.
+The nominated governor may be accompanied by another staff member, governor or an HR Adviser.

-A staff member may bring a companion to the meeting (a colleague or a trade union representative).
-The staff member must advise the chair of trustees who their chosen companion is, at least 24h before the meeting.
+A staff member may bring a companion (a colleague or a trade union representative) to the meeting.
+They must advise the Chair of Governors who their chosen companion is, at least 24 hours before the meeting.